 And, remember what the biblical Joshua did to the walls of Jericho with those animal horns!

 Here’s a quite youthful take on the old, old Jericho spiritual on the ukulele, no less.
-Click or tap on the next image for a listen!
+Click or tap on triangle in the next image for a listen!

-Needless to say, a more modern brass bugle was used by military forces since the 17th century and most countries developed a series of standard bugle “calls” that could direct and regulate military life and actions.
+Needless to say, a more modern brass bugle has been used by military forces since the 17th century and most countries developed a series of standard bugle “calls” that could direct and regulate military life and actions.

 After World War I . . .